 People with disabilities are often treated differently.
 But at BRAC, we believe everyone should have the opportunity to enjoy the best possible life.
 We are continuously strengthening our capacity for disability-inclusive programmes through piloting and scaling effective solutions.
-We are committed to inclusiveness to ensure that we engage, support, and recognise all members of the society.

-I would never complete school.
-I grew more hopeful to prove them wrong.
+We are committed to inclusiveness to ensure that we engage, support, and recognise all members of the society. ff They told me I would never complete school.
+I grew more hopeful to prove Zar Chi was bullied at school because she looked different.
+That did not stop her from getting her university degree.
+Zar Chi decided to keep learning.
+She began to participate in life skills training, business skills and technical skill training under BRAC's inclusive financing for people with disabilities project, supported by DANA facility, UKAID and The Leprosy Mission Myanmar.
+She eventually took a loan of USD 350 (500,000 MMK) and received an additional grant support of USD 350 to start her very first business - a clothing shop in a buzzing market in Mandalay.